epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_collisions.md

 algorithm is used and the Coulomb logarithm is automatically calculated.
-All values of the frequency array are set to one except (spec1,spec2) is set to minus one (and also (spec2,spec1)) and (spec2,spec3) is set to 0.1.
+All values of the frequency array are set to one except (spec1,spec2) is set to minus one (and also (spec2,spec1)) and (spec2,spec3) is set to 0.5.
 Note: only a frequency value of 1 provides a physical scatter.
+Collisions are only calculated once every 10 steps, but using an inferred time-step of 10*dt.

 # Background collisions